aiqc/AIQC/docs/community.rst

 Programming style.
 ******************

-* Prioritize human readability, maintainability, and simplicity over conciseness and performance.
+- Prioritize human readability, maintainability, and simplicity over conciseness and performance.

-  * Do not over-optimize.
+  + Do not over-optimize.
 Schemas change.
-Over-optimization can make it hard for others to understand an integrate your code.
-It's better to move on to the next problem than making the current functionality x% better.
+Over-optimization can make it hard for others to understand an integrate and adapt your code.
+It's better to move on to the next problem than making the current functionality "x%" better.
-  * Can you do it without lambda, function composition, or some complex 1-liner that takes someone else an hour to reverse engineer?
+  + Can you do it without lambda, function composition, or some complex 1-liner that takes someone else an hour to reverse engineer?
 Remember, most data scientists inherently aren't world class software engineers, and vice versa!
-  * When in doubt, use many lines to express yourself, lots of whitespace, and shallow depth of modularity.
+  + When in doubt, use many lines to express yourself, lots of whitespace, and shallow depth of modularity.

-* When handling edge cases, apply the Pareto principle (80-20); try to handle obvious pitfalls, but don't make the program more complex than it has to be.
+- When handling edge cases, apply the Pareto principle (80-20); try to handle obvious pitfalls, but don't make the program more complex than it has to be.

-  * *Do -* verify that the file/directory exists when users provide a path argument, and provide helpful error messages, but
+  + *Do -* verify that the file/directory exists when users provide a path argument, provide helpful error messages, and validate dtypes & shapes of input, but;
-  * *Don't -* spend a month writing your own custom checksum handler or solution for Python multiprocessing on Windows.
+  + *Don't -* spend a month writing your own custom checksum handler or solution for Python multiprocessing on Windows.
 Again, move on to something else rather than chasing an asymptote.
 The deep edge case code you wrote may be so specific that it is hard to maintain.

-* If in doubt, ask what other people think in a `Discussion <https://github.com/aiqc/aiqc/discussions>`__.
+- If in doubt, ask what other people think in a `Discussion <https://github.com/aiqc/aiqc/discussions>`__.

 ----